When we found out we were going to be grandparents, so many ideas started coming to mind on things we could make for her!

-We took a piece of plywood and, based on the measurements of the wall space we were covering, cut the pieces in long rectangles.
+We took a piece of plywood and cut the pieces in long rectangles based on the measurements of the wall space we were covering.
 I painted them both white and let them dry while I cut the stencils using my Cricut.

-With the fresh cut stencil in hand, I began by reverse weeding.
-Fortunately, the Cricut basic tools set has all of the essential tools you need to lift, weed, and burnish.
+With the fresh-cut stencil in hand, I began by reverse weeding.
+Fortunately, the Cricut basic tools set has all the essential tools you need to lift, weed, and burnish.